 Kilimanjaro is one of the mountains which need to be climbed with the help of Kilimanjaro Porters, guides, and cooks.
 These are the only mountain people who strive to make your climb successful.
 Hence, it becomes your responsibility to give them back for your success because of their hard work.

 If you are going in a group, then each group will have one head guide and an assistant guide with porters as per the number of climbers.
 A cook and waiters are also assigned for a group of climbers.
 If you are climbing on a route with fewer itineraries, then the porter will be limited to 2 and longer itinerary will have 3 porters per climber.

 You can tip for a group, individual, or simply drop it in the tipping box but be sure you are doing it as per Kilimanjaro Tipping Guidelines.

 Kilimanjaro Tipping Guide – Who To Tip And Why To Tip?

 The Kilimanjaro Crew is the important group of personnel who will be your support and motivate you throughout your Kilimanjaro Climb.
-The mountain crew is the only team who works selflessly to make sure the climbers reach the summit safely and successfully.
+The mountain crew is the only team that works selflessly to make sure the climbers reach the summit safely and successfully.
 Make sure you tip them well as per Kilimanjaro Tipping Guide.

 The Mountain Crew Include:

-- Assistant Guide – These guides have the knowledge of Kilimanjaro and is responsible to walk with each group.
+- Assistant Guide – These guides have the knowledge of Kilimanjaro and are responsible to walk with each group.
 If someone is not able to climb further to the top, the assistant guide will accompany them downwards.

 - Cook – The cooks are responsible to prepare delicious food with locally sourced meat, vegetables, and fruits.